bluebird75/luaunit/doc/index.rst

 they are tried one by one until the name matches (OR combination).

 Make sure you esape magic chars like ``+?-*`` with ``%`` .

+**Stopping on first error or failure**

+If --failure or -f is passed as an option, LuaUnit will stop on the first failure or error and display the test results.

+If --error or -e is passed as an option, LuaUnit will stop on the first error (but continue on failures).

 **Other Options:**